MicrosoftDocs/fabric-docs/docs/data-engineering/get-started-api-graphql.md

 ## Prerequisites

-- Enable the [Tenant Admin Setting](/fabric/admin/about-tenant-settings) for API for GraphQL (Preview)
+- Enable the "Users can create Fabric items" [Tenant Admin Setting](/fabric/admin/about-tenant-settings).

 ## Creating an API for GraphQL